...

 Guardianship vs Power Of Attorney In Texas: Which Is Right For You

-Guardianship in Texas is a legal mechanism designed to protect and provide for individuals who are unable to make decisions for themselves.
-This process is typically initiated when a person, known as the “ward,” is unable to manage their personal affairs due to factors such as disability, incapacitation, or being a minor.
+In Texas, guardianship serves as a legal mechanism that protects and provides for individuals who cannot make decisions for themselves.
+Typically, this process begins when someone, referred to as the “ward,” is unable to manage their personal affairs due to factors such as disability, incapacitation, or being a minor.
 The court appoints a legal guardian to act on behalf of the ward, making decisions related to healthcare, finances, and other critical aspects of their life.

 In Texas, there are two primary types of guardianship: guardianship of the person and guardianship of the estate.
 Guardianship of the person involves decisions related to the ward’s personal care, including their residence, medical treatment, and daily activities.
 On the other hand, guardianship of the estate pertains to managing the ward’s financial matters, such as handling their assets, income, and expenses.